 People already started settling in Houtong during the Japanese Colonial era.
 During the 1970’s coal mining was a lucrative business in Houtong, which soon drew thousands of miners to the area in search of work.
 Not only was the town a vital pitstop on the Yilan train line, but it also yielded the most coal anywhere in Taiwan.

 Before the 1950s, things drastically changed as the coal started to run out.
 The government was forced to look into more cost-effective ways to run trains, which finally resulted in many residents moving elsewhere.

 Cats to the rescue

-The town has grown so fond of its furry friends, that it even embraced a cat-theme.
-Cute cat signage is displayed throughout town, whilst cats and pawprints are painted on walls, footpaths and stairways.
-There is even a cat-themed footbridge with an elevated “catwalk” ensuring both visitors and cats can cross the train tracks safely.
+The best part?
+The town has grown so fond of its furry friends that it even embraced a cat-theme.
+You will see cute cat signage displayed throughout the village, while cats and pawprints are painted on walls, footpaths, and stairways.
+There is even a cat-themed footbridge with an elevated “catwalk,” ensuring that both visitors and cats can safely cross the train tracks.